Satellite Mission Developer

 Myriota is a South Australian company who are global leaders in low-cost, low-power, secure direct-to-orbit satellite connectivity for the Internet of Things (IoT).

-Myriota has pioneered a new way to retrieve date from anywhere on earth, either on land or at sea.
-Leveraging years of customer focused Research and Development and an extensive suite of patented innovations, Myriota delivers secure, long batter life connectivity.
+Myriota has pioneered a new way to retrieve data from anywhere on earth, either on land or at sea.
+Leveraging years of customer focused Research and Development and an extensive suite of patented innovations, Myriota delivers secure, long battery life connectivity.
 Everywhere.
 Always.